Constantin Carathéodory: The University of Smyrna

 Photo of the Ionian University of Smyrna.

 At the time, Athens was the only major educational centre in the wider area and had limited capacity to sufficiently satisfy the growing educational needs of the eastern part of the Aegean Sea and the Balkans.
 Carathéodory, who was a professor at the University of Berlin at the time, proposed the establishment of a new university - the difficulties regarding the establishment of a Greek university in Constantinople led him to consider three other cities: Thessaloniki, Chios and Smyrna.

 At the invitation of the Greek Prime Minister Eleftherios Venizelos, he submitted a plan on 20 October 1919 for the creation of a new university at Smyrna in Asia Minor, to be named Ionian University of Smyrna.
 In 1920 Carathéodory was appointed dean of the university and took a major part in establishing the institution, touring Europe to buy books and equipment.
 The university, however, never actually admitted students, due to the War in Asia Minor which ended in the Great Fire of Smyrna.
 Carathéodory managed to save books from the library and was only rescued at the last moment by a journalist who took him by rowboat to the battleship Naxos which was standing by.
 Carathéodory brought to Athens some of the university library and stayed there, teaching at the university and technical school until 1924.

-In 1924 Carathéodory was appointed professor of mathematics at the University of Munich, and held this position until retirement in 1938.
+In 1924, Carathéodory was appointed professor of mathematics at the Ludwig-Maximilians-Universität München (LMU), and held this position until retirement in 1938.
 He later worked at the Bavarian Academy of Sciences until his death in 1950.

 The new Greek university in the broader area of the Southeast Mediterranean region, as originally envisioned by Carathéodory, finally materialised with the establishment of the Aristotle University of Thessaloniki in 1925.